 To be honest, I went to SM for the housing conditions improvement.
 I am tired of living in a 12 m dormitory room, with bursting sewers and moldy walls.
-Because of it, my children caught a drug-resistant staphylococcus; this rotten place has been repaired three times to no avail...
-I have a good husband, he’s never hit me in six years, he’s a good father who gets up to a newborn at night, cooks meals, etc. but he doesn’t know how to make money.
+Because of it, my children caught a drug-resistant staphylococcus; this rotten place has been repaired three times to no avail....
+I have a good husband, he’s never hit me in six years, he’s a good father who gets up to a newborn at night, cooks meals, etc., but he doesn’t know how to make money.
 So, I decided to give birth for strangers.
-Yes, I want to live in decent conditions, to have a separate room for my children, a bedroom, and a living room; I want to breathe healthy air.
-So I went through two SM programs, and in May we are buying an apartment in a new brick house.
+Yes, I want to live in decent conditions, to have a separate room for my children, a bedroom, and a living room.
+I want to breathe healthy air.
+So, I went through two SM programs, and in May we are buying an apartment in a new brick house.

-L.’s husband does not cope with the traditional role of “earner” but has other important advantages for the family.
-Therefore, she takes on the most difficult financial task - obtaining housing.
-This venture allowed her expressing her economic agency and raising her family status.
+L.’s husband does not cope with the traditional role of breadwinner but makes other important contributions to the family.
+Therefore, she takes on the most difficult financial task, obtaining housing.
+The SM venture allowed her to express her economic support and raise her family status.

 All married women emphasized that surrogacy is a joint project with their husbands.
-Although the initiative to use their ability to give birth for the sake of family wellbeing always came from the wives, the husbands, overcoming the initial shock, have fully supported these women all the way through.
-The men participated in negotiations with potential contractors, shouldered a large share of housework and childcare during the pregnancy, attended the birth, and backed up their wives during the final financial transaction.
+Although the initiative to use their ability to give birth for the sake of family well-being always came from the wives, the husbands, once overcoming the initial shock, have fully supported their wives throughout the process.
+The men participated in negotiations with potential contractors, shouldered a large share of housework and childcare during the pregnancy, attended the birth, and backed their wives during the final financial transaction.

-Another personal/family project pursued by the women via surrogacy was having another child of their own after getting compensation – as sort of a luxury they could now afford.
+Another personal/family project pursued by the women via surrogacy was having another child of their own after receiving SM compensation, a luxury they could now afford.

-B.: I often fancy going to the pedicure...but it’s really a caprice, so I am doing it myself.
-In the past I dreamt of the Maldives vacation, with half-naked mulattos giving me massage in the shade of palms.
+I often fancy going to the pedicure...but it’s really a caprice, so I am doing it myself.
+In the past I dreamt of the Maldives vacation, with half-naked mulattos giving me a massage in the shade of palms.
 But I don’t want this anymore.
 I’d rather give birth to a daughter after the SM program, breastfeed her, and then pay for stomach and breast lifting.
 As of now, we cannot afford a third child.
 Well, this is my plan, let's see what happens.
 I might not need these lifting operations.
-Ori I’ll be too greedy to spend money on it.
+Or I’ll be too greedy to spend money on it.
+(B.)

-Pondering how to spend her future SM income, Lala foregoes bodily ‘female pleasures’ like professional pedicure, massage and exotic beach vacations.
-She opts for a more significant feminine venture – having a daughter of her own and tending to her body shape after several pregnancies.
+Pondering how to spend her future SM income, Lala foregoes pleasures like a professional pedicure, massage, and exotic beach vacations.
+She opts instead for a categorically feminine venture, having a daughter of her own and tending to her body shape after several pregnancies.

-Surrogacy as a professional path
+Surrogacy as a Professional Path

-The second group of motives was related to the perception of surrogacy as employment.
-Some considered SM a temporary employment, others a steppingstone in their careers, yet others saw SM as a real profession suitable for them.
+The second group of motives relates to the perception of surrogacy as employment.
+Some women considered being a SM as temporary employment, some deemed it a steppingstone in their careers, and others regarded it as an authentic profession suitable for them.